MarcoBosglez/Rocket-Portal-Videogame/README.md

 - (NEW) Rocket Jumping
 - Collisions.
 - Reload system.
-- Player and Enemmy health bars.
+- Healthbars for both enemies and the player
 - (UPDATED) Portals.

 ![Portal-Game](https://i.imgur.com/A1LaK1r.png)